-Here is a recipe for a flavor-filled Braised Beef Burgundy Stew.
+Here is a tasty, homemade recipe for a robust, flavor-filled, Dutch-oven Braised Beef Burgundy Stew.

 Ingredients 6 slices thick-cut bacon, diced 2 lbs. beef chuck, cut into 1-inch pieces Sea salt and black pepper, to taste 1 small red onion, chopped 1 cup frozen pearl onions 2 large carrots, sliced diagonally 3-4 garlic cloves, minced 8 oz. white mushrooms, roughly chopped 3 T. almond flour 1 T. tomato paste 3 c. dry red wine 1½ c. beef broth 2 bay leaves 4 sprigs fresh thyme ¼ c. fresh parsley, chopped